 The CERT Coordination Center (CERT/CC) has released a security advisory for multiple “SACK Panic” vulnerabilities that impact Linux kernels.
-In addition, a related flaw also impacts FreeBSD.
+To add, a related flaw also impacts FreeBSD.

 According to the CERT/CC notice, the vulnerabilities may cause denial-of-service conditions in Linux and FreeBSD kernels.
 In particular, there are three vulnerabilities related to TCP Selective Acknowledgement (SACK).
 While another vulnerability impacts Maximum Segment Size (MSS) networking.